BlockchainCommons/seedtool.info/README.md

 ### Other Questions & Problems

 As an open-source, open-development community, Blockchain Commons does not have the resources to provide direct support of our projects.
-Please consider the discussions area as a locale where you might get answers to questions.
+Please consider the discussions area as a place where you might get answers to questions.
 Alternatively, please use this repository's [issues](./issues) feature.
 Unfortunately, we can not make any promises on response time.

 If your company requires support to use our projects, please feel free to contact us directly about options.
 We may be able to offer you a contract for support from one of our contributors, or we might be able to point you to another entity who can offer the contractual support that you need.